halt-dos/hd-wiki-public/docs/enterprise/waf/listener/listener.md

     Default: None

 ##### **Service Type**
 This option allows user to specify service type based on the protocol of backend application.
-The listener/subdomain can be created service type with any of the three protocols i.e. HTTP, TCP, UDP.
+The listener/subdomain can be created service type with any of the three protocols i.e. **HTTP**, **TCP**, **UDP**.

     Accepted values: HTTP / STREAM / MAIL